loickm/scroll_perf/README.md

         // Do something there with event.scrollTop
     });

-You can to use the delegate options
+You can to use too the delegate options

     $('body').on('scroll_perf', '.scrollable', function(event) {
         // Do something there with event.scrollTop